Friday, 25 January 2013

 as they have experience in producing thriller movies, along with other genres

+which have small elements present in our production.
 Their experience with thriller films would mean that they would be able to offer lots of advice into our thriller, and their position, based in Hollywood, would mean that our film would be able to reach a mass audience around the globe.
 Additionally, their links with Viacom, a major television media company, would mean that our film would be able to be marketed very effectively, to the right audience.

 It is very important to ensure that the credits are put in the right